Posts

 Not only was I wrong but these tyres were being sold with total disregard for the 1994 regulations, it is as though they never existed?
 Many trade bodies have been lobbying our government and people like me have been venting our frustration at the way that these tyres have been openly sold without any regard to safety or the 1994 regulations.

 My main concern is purely the safety aspects for the thousands of motorists that buy these things, not knowing there condition or where they came from.
-It is good however that some trading standards department are once again raiding the premises of these people and prosecuting them for their actions.
-This is also occurring in the USA, the whole world is finally opening their eyes to the vast safety problem associated with these part worn accidents waiting to happen.
+It is good, however, that some trading standards department are once again raiding the premises of these people and prosecuting them for their actions.
+This is also occurring in the USA, The whole world is finally opening their eyes to the vast safety problem associated with these part worn accidents waiting to happen.

 Part Worn Tyres

-These are very alarming figures 22%, almost a quarter of the driving public are buying these part worn tyres
+These are very alarming figures 22%, almost a quarter of the driving public, are buying these part worn tyres

 But I am now thinking differently about the problem.
-In my opinion the Part Worn Tyres market has increased due to the financial crisis and a lot of young families are having to make
+In my opinion, the Part Worn Tyres market has increased due to the financial crisis and a lot of young families are having to make

-huge economic changes in their household budgets, but they regard their car as sanctity, a necessity, they will keep it running at whatever cost, even if it means running the car without insurance or road tax.
+huge economic changes in their household budgets, but they regard their car as a sanctity, a necessity, and they will keep it running at whatever cost, even if it means running the car without insurance or road tax.

-It is the tyre industry that should make sure that the tyres that these people are using are in fact safe to use and come under the Part Worn Tyres law (Under The Motor Vehicle Tyres (Safety) Regulations 1994 (reg.7.) part of the Consumer Protection Act) that we have here in the UK and probably other countries too.
+It is the tyre industry that should make sure that the tyres that these people are using are in fact safe to use and come under the Part Worn Tyres law (under the Motor Vehicle Tyres (Safety) Regulations 1994 (reg.
+7) part of the Consumer Protection Act) that we have here in the UK and probably other countries too.

 17% of drivers would also keep buying part worn tyres.

-In my opinion this is also the same problem that is affecting the tyre market at the moment.
+In my opinion, this is also the same problem that is affecting the tyre market at the moment.

 Fighting back with cheap budget tyres